NamrataRShivagunde/concepts/README.md

-# concepts
+# Concepts
-concepts of various topics in mathematics and AI
+Concepts of various topics in mathematics and AI